 The solenoid valve is back

-Truly, switching to a mechanical valve crafted sense on paper.
+Actually, switching to a mechanical valve made sense on paper.

-Even though they’re not as powerful, they truly require less maintenance than solenoid valves.
-If you live in a harder water area, it’s a little more important to keep on top of descaling with a machine with a solenoid valve vs a mechanical valve.
+Although they’re not as powerful, mechanical valves actually require less maintenance than solenoid valves.
+If you live in a harder water area, it’s more important to keep on top of descaling with a machine with a solenoid valve versus a mechanical valve.

-However, the people spoke, they wanted the power of the good old solenoid, and Gaggia listened ;-).
+But, the people spoke—they wanted the power of the good old solenoid, and Gaggia listened ;-).

-In reality, the new solenoid valve is slightly smaller than the older ones, nevertheless I’m told it’s simply as powerful, and that size doesn’t always matter…
+Actually, the new solenoid valve is slightly smaller than the older ones, but I’m told it’s just as powerful, and that size doesn’t always matter…

 Aluminium boiler